 Selling, general and administrative expense includes personnel-related costs, product development, selling, advertising, depreciation and amortization, and other general operating expenses.
 Advertising costs are expensed in the period incurred.
-Total advertising expense was \$3,422, \$1,973, and \$1,790 for the years ended December 31, 2013, 2012, and 2011, respectively.
+Total advertising expense for continuing operations was \$3,310, \$3,142, and \$1,689 for the years ended December 31, 2014, 2013, and 2012, respectively.